iutzeler/skwdro/README.md

         optimizer.step()
 ```

-You will find detailed description on how to `robustify` modules.
+You will find detailed description on how to `robustify` modules in the documentation.

 <!--